PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ## Arming and Disarming

-Vehicles may have moving parts, some of which are potentially dangerous when powered (in particular motors and propellers)!
+Vehicles may have moving parts, some of which are dangerous when powered (in particular motors and propellers)!

-To reduce the chance of accidents:
+To reduce accidents, PX4 defines three power states:
+- **Disarmed:** All motors and actuators are unpowered.
+- **Prearmed:** Motors are unpowered, but actuators are not (allowing non-dangerous actuators to be bench-tested).
+- **Armed:** Motors and other actuators are powered, and propellers may be spinning.

+Vehicles are _armed_ only when necessary.
+Some vehicles may even have a [safety switch](#safety-switch) that must be disengaged before arming can succeed (often this switch is part of the GPS).

+By default:
-- PX4 vehicles are *disarmed* (unpowered) when not in use, and must be explicitly *armed* before taking off.
+- Vehicles are *disarmed* (unpowered) when not in use, and must be explicitly *armed* before taking off.
-- A vehicle will automatically disarm if a pilot does not take off quickly enough, and after landing (the disarm time is configurable).
+- Vehicles automatically disarm if a pilot does not take off quickly enough (the disarm time is configurable).
-- Some vehicles also have a [safety switch](#safety-switch) that must be disengaged before arming can succeed (often this switch is part of the GPS).
+- Vehicles automatically disarm after landing (the disarm time is configurable).
 - Arming is prevented if the vehicle is not in a "healthy" state.
 - Arming is prevented if a VTOL vehicle is in fixed-wing mode ([by default](../advanced_config/parameter_reference.md#CBRK_VTOLARMING)).
+- Prearming may be used safely bench-test actuators, while still keeping motors unpowered.

 Arming is triggered by default (Mode 2 transmitters) by holding the RC throttle/yaw stick on the *bottom right* for one second (to disarm, hold stick on bottom left).
 It is alternatively possible to configure PX4 to arm using an RC switch or button (and arming MAVLink commands can also be sent from a ground station).